English Schools' Orchestra Composing Competition 2018

-This is the third running of the English Schools' Orchestra's prestigious composing competition.
-Our latest competition is for musicians aged between 14 and 25.
+This was the third running of the English Schools' Orchestra's prestigious composing competition.
+Our latest competition was for musicians aged between 14 and 25.

-Following the highly succesful Competition and Finalists' Concerts in 2014 and 2016, the English Schools’ Orchestra, in association with PRS for Music and the Andrew Lloyd Webber Foundation, are once again proud to support a nationwide search to find the brightest young creative musical talent of the 21st century.
+Following the highly succesful Competition and Finalists' Concerts in 2014 and 2016, the English Schools’ Orchestra, in association with PRS for Music and the Andrew Lloyd Webber Foundation, were once again proud to support a nationwide search to find the brightest young creative musical talent of the 21st century.

-The finalists will have the opportunity of hearing their composition rehearsed and performed by the Orchestra as well as receiving feedback from the performers and the competition judges Edward Gregson, Scott Stroman and Richard Sisson.
+The four finalists enjoyed the opportunity of hearing their composition rehearsed and performed by the Orchestra as well as receiving feedback from the performers and the competition judges Edward Gregson, Scott Stroman and Richard Sisson.

 We are passionately committed to helping young musicians to develop their creative and performing talents and this competition provides an exciting venture in fulfilling this aim.